MANISHBMK10/FIFO/README.md

 >".v" file stands for verilog files

 The input values gets loaded into Feature Memory and Weight Memory. <br/>
-These 8-bit values are loaded from Weight Memory and Feature Memory into cloumn-wise Asynchronous FIFOs. <br/>
+These 8-bit values are loaded from Weight Memory and Feature Memory into cloumn-wise Asynchronous FIFOs as Memory clock domain is different from systolic array clock domain. <br/>
 FIFOs are responsible to load the data into systolic array. <br/>
 As values get multiplied and passed down to other MAC units, they are passed through Quantization unit(i.e. which converts 24-bit values to 8-bit values).<br/>
-After Quantization, the values are gone through Activation unit.
+After Quantization, the values are gone through Activation unit(i.e. the output value is checked if it's greater than 10).
+Now, the vakues are updated into Asynchronous FIFOs and gets updated back into Feature Memory.